How Traffickers Prey on America’s Youth: Jaco Booyens

 These judges are already there.

-You're tapping a judge saying, we have witnessed that you have a higher proficiency in some of these cases.
+You're tapping a judge saying, We have witnessed that you have a higher proficiency in some of these cases.

 You have an aptitude towards this.

-And what judges are telling us, what prosecutors are telling us, former attorney generals are telling us, we would like all the cases to go there because that court will have expertise, will have services, and it will rule justly, swiftly.
+or choose to say well let's go let's go to judge x which is a federal court and what judges are telling us what prosecutors are telling us, former attorney generals are telling us, we would like all the cases to go there because that court will have expertise, will have services, and it will rule justly, swiftly.

-There's not a financial ask of Congress because the courts are there, but they're highly inefficient on this issue, right?
+It's not a budget increase, it's not a financial ask of Congress because the courts are there, but they're highly inefficient on this issue, right?

 Because it's on a lottery system and a judge sees it once in a while and it's much easier to say, look, let's get a conviction.